The Society of Folk Dance Historians (SFDH)

 Did you wash your hands before eating and drinking?

-Consider: We are told that most diseases are passed by touch, that half the men do not wash after visiting the toilet, and flu season is around the corner!
+Consider: We are told that most diseases are passed by touch, that half the men do not wash after visiting the toilet, and flu season (such as COVID-19) is around the corner!

 Maybe we can suggest an easy solution: Washing hands for 20 seconds with soap and water is best, but if that is not viable, set out a pump bottle of ethanol, 60% or greater.
 If no one drinks it first, it will provide a relatively non-toxic hand sanitizer.